Observation of Chiral-Mode Domains in a Frustrated XY Model on Optical Triangular Lattices

-In the following, we focus on the relaxation from Ferro to Spiral~1 and Spiral~2.
-To quantify the relaxation times, we introduce contrast $C$ and chiral contrast $\chi$ defined as in Fig.~\ref{image2}(a).
-When $C<0$, the system is in a Ferro state. $C>0$ indicates a phase transition to Spiral~1 or 2. $|\chi|$ indicates chiral order.
-Figure~\ref{image2}(b) shows $C$ and $|\chi|$ with various ramp-up times of the phase modulation signals.
-The relaxation time of Spiral~1 is much shorter than that of Spiral~2.
+In the following, we focus on the relaxation from F to Sp1 and Sp2 (see Fig.~\ref{image2}(a)).
+To quantify the relaxation times, we introduce contrast $C$ defined in Fig.~\ref{image2}(b).
+When $C<0$, the system is in an F state. $C>0$ indicates a phase transition to Sp1 or Sp2.
+Figure~\ref{image2}(c) shows $C$ and $|\chi|$ with various ramp-up times of the phase modulation signals.
+The relaxation time of Sp1 is much shorter than that of Sp2.
 We made a fit to the data of $C$ with our empirical exponential functions

 where $A, B, \tau, \tau_{\rm slow}, \tau_{\rm fast}$ are fitting parameters.
-We define the rise time $t_{\rm rise}^{\rm Spiral \; 1(2)}$ such that $f\left(t_{\rm rise}^{\rm Spiral \; 1(2)}\right) = 0.1 A + B$ is satisfied.
-The extracted rise times are $t_{\rm rise}^{\rm Spiral \; 1}=15.8$ ms, $t_{\rm rise}^{\rm Spiral \; 2}=96.5$ ms with the ratio $t_{\rm rise}^{\rm Spiral \; 2}/t_{\rm rise}^{\rm Spiral \; 1}=6.11$.
-We attribute this difference to effective band structures (see S.1 in~\cite{supp_Lieb}).
-In the tight-binding approximation, the energy difference between the ground states of Spiral~1 and $\Gamma$ point, at which a Bose-Einstein condensate (BEC) is populated before lattice shaking, amounts to $\Delta E_{\Gamma}^{\rm Spiral \; 1}=3.6J_{\rm bare}$; on the other hand, the counterpart of Spiral~2 is $\Delta E_{\Gamma}^{\rm Spiral \; 2}=0.38J_{\rm bare}$, 9.5 times smaller.
-A BEC at $\Gamma$ point becomes so unstable in Spiral~1 that it relaxes quickly into the true ground states.
-Another possible factor contributing to the difference in the relaxation is the path length ratio after the phase transition over the total length (see black solid lines in Fig.~S1(a))~\cite{supp_Lieb}.
-However, this differs merely 2.6 times between those of Spiral~1 and Spiral~2.
-Therefore, this solely does not account for the difference in relaxation.
-As for $|\chi|$, it grows much faster in Spiral~1 than in Spiral~2 for the same reason as $C$.
-The solid lines at the bottom of Fig.~\ref{image2}(b) are fitting results by a linear function with offset.
-The inset shows $|\chi|$ with horizontal axes rescaled according to the ratio $t_{\rm rise}^{\rm Spiral \; 2}/t_{\rm rise}^{\rm Spiral \; 1}$.
-We can see that the data for both Spiral~1 and Spiral~2 have almost the same slope, which supports the above scenario.
-We note that the offset of Spiral~2 data shifts upward since the regions of interest (blue and green circles) shown in Fig.~\ref{image2}(a) are close to $\Gamma$ points (gray dotted circles).
+We define the rise time $t_{\rm rise}^{\rm Sp1(2)}$ such that $f\left(t_{\rm rise}^{\rm Sp1(2)}\right) = 0.1 A + B$ is satisfied.
+The extracted rise times are $t_{\rm rise}^{\rm Sp1}=32.9$ ms, $t_{\rm rise}^{\rm Sp2}=120$ ms. We attribute this difference to two factors; one is the path length ratio after the phase transition over the total length (see black solid lines in Fig.~\ref{image2}(a)).
+The ratio for Sp1 is 2.6~times larger than that for Sp12.
+The other is the effective band structures.
+In the tight-binding approximation, the energy difference between the ground states of Sp1 and $\Gamma$ point, at which a BEC is populated before lattice shaking, amounts to $\Delta E_{\Gamma}^{\rm Sp1}=3.6J_{\rm bare}$; on the other hand, the counterpart of Sp2 is $\Delta E_{\Gamma}^{\rm Sp2}=0.38J_{\rm bare}$, 9.5 times smaller~\cite{supp_Lieb}.
+A BEC at $\Gamma$ point becomes so unstable in Sp1 that it relaxes quickly into the true ground states.
+As for $|\chi|$, it strongly depends on the crossed FORT depths~\cite{supp_Lieb}.
+We note that the offset of $|\chi|$ in Sp2 data shifts upward since the regions of interest (blue and green circles in Fig.~\ref{image1}(e)) are close to $\Gamma$ points.